BJESHIKANTH/Healthcare-Patient-Management-System/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it to us by **emailing raunakkumarjha233@gmail.com**.

 **Please do not report security vulnerabilities through public GitHub issues.**

 You should receive a response within 48 hours.
 If for some reason you do not, please follow up via email to ensure we received your original message.